flyteorg/flytekit/plugins/flytekit-neptune/README.md

 # Flytekit Neptune Plugin

-> This plugin is deprecated.
-Install `flytekitplugins-neptune-scale` instead.

 Neptune is the MLOps stack component for experiment tracking.
 It offers a single place to log, compare, store, and collaborate on experiments and models.
 This plugin integrates Flyte with Neptune by configuring links between the two platforms.

 To install the plugin, run: